Can a Crime Be Waived So I Can Get a Green Card?

 • a serious criminal offense (as defined in the Immigration and Nationality Act or (I.N.A. § 101(h)) in a case where you asserted immunity from prosecution, left the United States, and refused to submit to the jurisdiction of a U.S. court.

-Assuming your crime fits one of these categories, you can apply for a waiver if one of the following applies to your situation:
+Assuming the crime on your record fits one of these categories, you can apply for a waiver if one of the following applies to your situation:

 • you committed the crime at least 15 years ago (except in a case of prostitution for which there is no required waiting period) and can show that giving you a green card would not be contrary to the national welfare, safety, or security of the United States, and can also demonstrate that you have been rehabilitated

-• you are the spouse, parent, son or daughter of a U.S. citizen or green card holder who can show that denial of your green card would cause extreme hardship to the U.S. citizen/green card holder, or
+• you are the spouse, parent, son or daughter of a U.S. citizen or green card holder and can show that denial of your green card would cause extreme hardship to them, or

 • you are a VAWA (Violence Against Women Act) self-petitioner.